Rewards and Consequences

 · Aspiration – independence and potential for life

 Recognition points build up to certificates which recognise the value and commitment of student’s making personal and academic progress.
-There are five categories, bronze, silver, gold, platinum, and diamond.
+There are six categories, bronze, silver, gold, platinum, diamond and titanium.

 Each half term, parents/carers will receive notification of how many recognition points their son/daughter has and what the next milestone certificate they can aim towards.
 We encourage parents/carers to consider what reward they consider appropriate to support every child in achieving their full potential.